 Hi and welcome to you.
-Making the first step to find a counsellor is not easy and takes courage, so hopefully I can go some way to reassure you by saying that I'm a fully qualified and BACP accredited counsellor with over 12 years experience.
+Making the first step to find a counsellor therapist is not easy and takes courage, so hopefully I can go some way to reassure you by saying that I'm a fully qualified and BACP accredited counsellor with over 12 years experience.
 I have a compassionate, honest approach, providing a safe and confidential space for you to work through whatever it is that is troubling you.
 My practice is geographically based in the Lincombes, Torquay.

-How can counselling help?
+So, how can counselling help?
 People come to counselling for all sorts of reasons, to talk in confidence about anything that is troubling them either from present life, from the past, or indeed worries about the future.
 At the moment, once again I believe partly as a result of people feeling worried about the pandemic and how it is effecting our lives in so many different ways, many people are coming to me for help with feeling anxious and depressed.